mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 ### Using Adminer / phpMyAdmin

 Create a new [PHP service](/documentation/services/runtimes.html#php) and upload the PHP script file.
 You can access the MariaDB database service by its connection string or its hostname, port, user, and password.
+After that, you can use its export/import built-in functions to backup/restore database data to/from your local file system.

 ### Using your favorite database management tool